swaroop-smilecode/system_design/database_sql_and_nosql/02_sql_database.md

 & only after completing the execution of first query, second query will be executed.
 - Observe that `Atomicity` principle is dealing with single query, where as the `Isolation` principle is dealing</br>
 with multiple queries.
+- Doing so will protect from below dangers.
+  1. Dirty reads
+  2. Phantom reads
+  3. Non repeatable reads

 #### Consistency</br>
 - This principle says, query will be executed only if it meets predefined constraints setup by triggers.